 6 Ways To Slow Down On Your City Trip

 I love travelling and exploring new places, but I must admit that I often find city trips pretty exhausting.
 Too much traffic and noise, too many people and queues.
 Yet last year, my son – who was 12 at the time – and I took a city trip to Paris together.
-I actually really enjoyed it, mainly because we decided to slow down.
-Here are the things that made a real difference.
+I actually really enjoyed it, mainly because we decided to take it easy.
+Here are the things that made a real difference for us and they might be ways to slow down on your next city trip too.

 1. Do something simple and out of the ordinary just for fun